Contact Us

 Tier 3: Project Revenue (The 4x Bucket)

 This is "eat what you kill."
 It’s one-off implementations, staff augmentation, or time-and-materials work.
-It’s valuable for cash flow, but toxic for valuation if it exceeds 40% of the mix.
+It’s valuable for cash flow, but high-risk for valuation if it exceeds 40% of the mix.
 Why?
 Because every January 1st, the revenue counter resets to zero.
 You have to re-win the business every year.

 • Valuation Impact: 0.8x - 1.2x Revenue (4x - 6x EBITDA).